Staff and service is great. Wait time needs tweaking for sure. Popular place.

 In the Southern half of the United States, there are more skin cancer deaths from squamous cell carcinoma than melanoma.
 This is due to the large amount of sun exposure in the Southern United States.
 Patients who have organ transplants or Chronic Lymphocytic Leukemia are more likely to develop squamous cell skin cancers and should be seen by a Board-Certified Dermatologist regularly.

-Squamous cell carcinomas most often affect areas with a lot of sun exposure, such as the face, scalp, neck, ears, backs of hands, forearms, and shins.
+Squamous cell carcinomas most often occur in areas with frequent sun exposure, such as the face, scalp, neck, ears, backs of the hands, forearms, and shins.
 However, they can also occur in many other areas of the skin.
-Squamous cell carcinoma often looks like a rough, scaly spot, scab, or sore that just will not heal.
-It tends to bleed easier than normal skin.
+Squamous cell carcinoma often looks like a rough, scaly spot, scab, or sore that will not heal.
+It tends to bleed more easily than normal skin.

 Scabs and scratches typically heal within 4 weeks.
 Skin cancer does not heal because the cells are abnormal.
-If you have a non-healing scab or sore that has been more than 4 weeks, you should call your dermatologist to examine this spot.
+If you have a non-healing scab or sore that has been present for more than 4 weeks, you should call your dermatologist to examine it.

-It is very important to note that while these characteristics are some of the most common signs of squamous cell carcinoma, there is no substitute for your skin concern being examined in person by a Board-Certified Dermatologist.
-This is the gold standard for having any of your skin concerns addressed.
+It is imperative to note that while these characteristics are some of the most common signs of squamous cell carcinoma, there is no substitute for your skin concern being examined in person by a Board-Certified Dermatologist.
+This is the gold standard for addressing any of your skin concerns.
 Your Board-Certified Dermatologist will perform a comprehensive examination and is the expert in diagnosing and treating skin cancers.

 • Cumulative sun exposure over your entire life.